Ubuntu 20.04 LTS – All the Rumors You Need to Know

 Credit: Ubuntu Release Page

 Furthermore, as with all LTS, the support for this version would be 5 years.
-After which, maintenance would be discontinued.
+After this, maintenance would be discontinued.

 Note: Its predecessor Ubuntu 18.04, released back in 2018, would be going out of the market in 2023, as every LTS is supported for 5 years – both on desktops and servers.